Azure/azure-quickstart-templates/quickstarts/microsoft.compute/vm-simple-linux-edgezone/GettingStarted-linux.md

 # Simple Linux Virtual Machine on Azure Edge Zones

-The purpose of this ARM Template is **simple Linux Virtual Machine on Edge ZOnes** inserting a few parameters.
+The purpose of this ARM Template is **simple Linux Virtual Machine on Edge Zones** inserting a few parameters.

 ## The Template